wilfredgithuka/bit2021/README.md

 ### CAT1

 * BIT 1102 - Due February 28th 2019
-* BIT 1106 - Due February 28th 2019 (For Linux users who dont have Ms Word, and use wps instead, you have to download the following fonts.
+* BIT 1106 - Due February 28th 2019 (SUBMITTED)(For ArchLinux users who dont have Ms Word, and use wps instead, you have to download the following fonts.
 Arial Black and Britannic Bold.
+Arial Black is available from AUR(ttf-ms-fonts).
-Also the clip art is not availale on wps.)
+Also the clip art for this assignment is not availale on wps.
+I used a Windows PC then copied the document back to wps.
+I was not successful in installing the Britannic Bold font so I just looked for a Windows PC then submitted.)
 * BUCU 001 - Due March 13th 2019
 * BBM 1202 - Due March 21st 2019
 * BBM 1101 - Due March 1st 2019